 Other sources of business loans and funding

 Business loans are available from Irish banks like Allied Irish Bank, Bank of Ireland and Permanent TSB.
-However, many alternative sources of finance are available too.
+Beyond traditional banking, Ireland offers a range of alternative finance options:

 Venture capital firms in the city